swisstopo/swissgeol-boreholes-dataextraction/docs/API_and_Docker.md

 ## Classification Model Configuration

 The `/api/V1/classify_lithology` endpoint requires fine-tuned BERT models.
-The models are committed directly to the repository under `models/` and are copied into the Docker image at build time — no external download or environment variable configuration is needed:
+The models are committed directly to the repository under `models/` via Git LFS and are copied into the Docker image at build time — no external download or environment variable configuration is needed:

 - `models/backbone/backbone.safetensors` — shared frozen backbone
 - `models/en_main_head/` — task-specific head for the EN main classification system
 - `models/lithology_head/` — task-specific head for the lithology classification system

+> **Prerequisite (running without Docker):** These files are stored via Git LFS.
+If you haven't already, run `git lfs install && git lfs pull` before starting the server, otherwise the files will be LFS pointers and the app will fail to load the models.

 The pre-built Docker image ships with these models baked in — no additional configuration is needed for classification: